FlaxEngine/FlaxDocs/manual/platforms/windows.md

 ## Technical information

 Flax is compiled for Windows platform using Microsoft Visual C++ compiler.
-It uses v140 toolset and Windows 8.1 SDK with Multi-threaded DLL runtime.
+It uses v140 toolset and Windows 8.1 SDK with Multi-Threaded DLL runtime.

 > [!Note]
 > Flax requires **Visual C++ Redistributable for Visual Studio 2015** to be installed on Windows in order to start.